jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 So, what if these two intellectual revolutions had happened together?
 What if Darwin's insight on evolution had been made, accepted, and popularized along with Ancient Greek contributions like Thales' geometric principles, Euclid's mathematical foundations, and Archimedes' engineering innovations.

 This thought experiment says if Socrates, or one of his followers like the hypothetical Magos, had known about evolution he would have made an important connection—that mankind no longer evolved through biology but technology.
-Thus, the mathematical foundations Socrates and his students loved weren't only inspirational but intertwined with human affairs because the technical and human domains co-evolve.
+Thus, the mathematical and engineering foundations Socrates and his students loved weren't only inspirational but intertwined with human affairs because the technical and human domains co-evolve.

 It's entirely possible Socrates or his students would have made the connection that because evolution was a natural law for biology, then it must be for humans and our technology as well.